-The text tool leverages Samsara's optical character recognition (OCR) algorithms to read text within your image and compare it to an expected string that can be in the form of a string regular expression.
+The text tool leverages Samsara's optical character recognition (OCR) algorithms to reach text from within your image and compares it to an expected string that can be in the form of a string regular expression.
 There are two modes of operation: default and advanced.
-The default mode works well for most large text with well-defined contrast.
-The advanced mode should be used for smaller text or harder-to-read fonts.
-Within advanced mode, you will have many options to help segment the characters and train our character recognition algorithms.
+The default mode works well for most large text with well defined contrast.
+The advanced mode should be used for smaller text or harder to read fonts.
+Within advanced, you will have many options to help segment the characters and the ability to train our character recognition algorithms.